 The Education Department (Teacher-Preparation Program) is designed for students who wish to pursue certification leading to licensure in Elementary Education (K-6, Multi-Subjects), Secondary Education (5-Adult Content Specialization), and/or Special Education.
-Students pursuing secondary certification (Grade 5-Adult) complete coursework in three areas: (1) core curriculum, (2) the professional education component, and (3) content specialization.
-The student will receive will choose to major in Secondary Education with an emphasis in English, General Science, Math, OR Social Studies.
+Students pursuing secondary certification (Grade 5-Adult) complete coursework in three areas: (1) core curriculum, (2) the professional education component, and (3) the content major.
 Those who wish to pursue certification in Elementary Education will major in Elementary Education (LSEE).
 Early field experiences in local schools complement content-rich University coursework, leading successful candidates to initial certification in West Virginia with reciprocity to most other states.

-Licensure Offerings include the following:
+\Licensure Offerings include the following: